thoughtbot/superglue/docs/recipes.md

   end
 ```

-`saveAndProcessPage(pageKey, page)` is the function that `remote` sends a recieved payload to.
+`saveAndProcessPage(pageKey, page)` is the function that `remote` uses to sends a payload to.
 However, because we don't know what pageKey to save this streamed response, we set it to `null`.
-Breezy will still update any cross cutting [fragments](props_template/README.md#partial-fragments)
+Breezy will still update any cross-cutting [fragments](props_template/README.md#partial-fragments)

 ## Replicating Turbolinks behavior